 What makes this assignment so exciting?

 “First of all, the length of the project; we have cooperated for five years now and are continuing to do so.
 The trust Cytiva has put in us is also very exciting.
 We have often visited the sites without them being with us.
 And then it is a global assignment, which makes it interesting and complex in its own way.”

 “Doing this project, we are showing customers that we do our utmost to be able to deliver.”

-We wrap things up by asking Niclas Johansson at GE what advice he would like to give to a company facing a continuity project and ISO certification.
+We wrap things up by asking Niclas Johansson at Cytiva what advice he would like to give to a company facing a continuity project and ISO certification.

 “Support from management is important so that this will be prioritized within the organization.
 The resource issue should also be considered.
 Have no illusions!
 This kind of work demands a great deal of time.
 In addition, an analysis should be performed to clearly identify the added value of a certification.
 From our perspective, we show customers that this is a very important area where we, as a company, do our utmost to be able to deliver our products.”